Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Reds and their opponents have combined to eclipse the total four times.

-- The Reds' previous 10 games have not had a spread posted by bookmakers.
+- The Reds' previous 10 matchups have not had a runline posted by sportsbooks.

 Reds Betting Records & Stats

-- Cincinnati and its opponents have hit the over in 64 of its 127 games with a total this season.
+- Games involving Cincinnati have gone over the total set by bookmakers in 64 of 128 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!